 Best use of this funnel: For creating brand awareness and establishing yourself in the mind of the target audience long-term.

-The last ecommerce funnel we’ll explore is one combining organic engagement on social media and product-pushing content.
+The last ecommerce sales funnel we’ll explore is one combining organic engagement on social media and product-pushing content.

 Social Media presence -> Engage with posted content linking to products -> No action towards order -> Social Media remarketing -> special product page -> order